dnhn/git-audio/readme.md

           └─ post-commit
 ```

-To change the audio, run this command:
+To change the audio, run:

 ```shell
 git-audio audio:set /path/to/your/audio
 ```

+## Documentation

+See the [documentation](https://git-audio.nhan.dev) for complete instructions.

 ## Thanks